BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ![Creating a GitHub Organization](/media/2020-02-24-githubclassroom/classroom-new-org.gif)

+Your TA and instructional team will be administrator members of your organization, so they will have access across your classrooms.
+Because of this, I tend to prune the list of instructional staff each semester.

 ## Step 2: Creating a new Classroom

 ![Creating a New Classroom](/media/2020-02-24-githubclassroom/classroom-new-classroom.gif)

 ## Step 3: Setting Up Your Roster and TA Access

+You will be given invite links for students and for TAs to add themselves to your organization and classroom.

+**Pro Tip**: I suggest creating your roster first before sending these out, so that students can associate themselves with student ID's (assuming you haven't automatically populated these from your LMS).

 ![Setting Up the Class Roster Including TA Access](/media/2020-02-24-githubclassroom/classroom-roster-and-tas.gif)